 Listening to the Cabasse The Pearl Keshi 2.1 Speaker System…

 Cabasse’s The Pearl Keshi makes very good sound in a nearfield desktop environment.
 While the room correction doesn’t touch the higher and mid frequencies, in a system like this, it’s the bass frequencies that need the most help anyway.
-You can hear the effects of all this on something like Johnny Cash’s cover of Depeche Mode’s “Personal Jesus” from Johnny Cash American IV (The Man Comes Around) at CD resolutions.
+You can hear the effects of all this on something like Johnny Cash’s cover of Depeche Mode’s “Personal Jesus” from Johnny Cash American IV (The Man Comes Around) at CD resolutions (buy at Amazon).
 It is hard to capture the space and subtle detail of this recording in a typical desktop system without getting into far bigger (and often uglier) speaker systems.
 The fact that these nicely crafted speakers and their matched sub cover some pretty serious range and image pretty well is a bit shocking.

 There were a few times when I was really impressed with Cabasse’s The Pearl Keshi, specifically when playing back music with very deep bass.
 More modern Rob Zombie tracks come to mind, as they pop up pretty frequently on my Apple iTunes playlist.
-Another track that takes me back to a time when us old guys were jamming out to Euro-trash techno music while waiting for the end of world (way back in Y2K) is “Shudder / King of Snake” from Underworld’s all-time classic and underrated audiophile record, Beaucoup Fish.
+Another track that takes me back to a time when us old guys were jamming out to Euro-trash techno music while waiting for the end of world (way back in Y2K) is “Shudder / King of Snake” from Underworld’s all-time classic and underrated audiophile record, Beaucoup Fish (buy at Amazon).
 This electronic track works up to one hell of a frenetic pace by the end of its first minute.
 On Cabasse’s The Pearl Keshi, the bass is deep enough that I found myself reaching for the kick-ass circular remote to make my office a little less like a rave.
 Again, the imaging holds together in my nearfield environment even with this break-neck, highly mixed electronic track.

 Is The Cabasse’s The Pearl Keshi Speaker System a Good Value?